xuyqohzj/Helppppp/README.md

 I just want to know what can i do to output 3D modeling and CS but I haven't really learned but on both
 I'm so frustrated rn ahhhhhh
+And I don't really know how to use this someone teach me plzzzz i only know that i can ask questions here...